zaynabkhn/mips-number-conversion-tool/README.md

 MIPS Number Conversion Tool

-This is a simple MIPS Assembly program that converts a user-input decimal number into its binary and hexadecimal representations and prints the results.
+*******This is a simple MIPS Assembly program that converts a user-input decimal number into its binary and hexadecimal representations and prints the results.*******

-Features
+Features:
-Input: Reads an integer number from the user.
+-Input: Reads an integer number from the user.

-Output: Displays the number in binary and hexadecimal formats.
+-Output: Displays the number in binary and hexadecimal formats.

-Demonstrates core MIPS concepts including loops, division/modulo operations, ASCII output, and user I/O.
+-Demonstrates core MIPS concepts including loops, division/modulo operations, ASCII output, and user I/O.

-How to Use
+How to Use:
-Open the .asm file in the MARS MIPS Simulator.
+-Open the .asm file in the MARS MIPS Simulator.

-Assemble and run the program.
+-Assemble and run the program.

-Enter a decimal number when prompted.
+-Enter a decimal number when prompted.

-View the binary and hexadecimal outputs.
+-View the binary and hexadecimal outputs.